 - 1. Favre averaging

 - 2. Wall functions for heat transfer

 - 3. Wall functions Additional observations

 - 4. Surface roughness

-- 5. Non-linear eddy viscosity models

 - 2. Wall functions for heat transfer

 - 3. Wall functions Additional observations

 - 4. Surface roughness

-- 5. Non-linear eddy viscosity models

-- When dealing with compressible flows (or variable density flows), besides the velocity and pressure fluctuations, we must also account for density and temperature fluctuations. - If we use the Reynolds decomposition and time-averaging additional fluctuating correlations arise. - To illustrate this, let us consider the conservation of mass equations for a compressible flow,
+- When dealing with compressible flows (or variable density flows), besides the velocity and pressure fluctuations, we must also account for density and temperature fluctuations. - After applying the Reynolds decomposition and time-averaging to the exact NavierStokes equations, additional fluctuating correlations arise. - To illustrate this, let us consider the conservation of mass equation for a compressible flow,